People convicted of Nevada crimes can apply to the Pardons Board to get their sentence commuted (reduced). Examples of commutation are:

 The Board consists of the:

-A majority of the board (including the governor) is required to approve a defendant’s commutation request.2
+A majority of the Board (including the governor) is required to approve a defendant’s commutation request.2

-People often use the term “commutation” interchangeably “executive clemency.”
+People often use the term “commutation” interchangeably with “executive clemency.”
 However, “executive clemency” is a broader concept than commutation: “Executive clemency” also includes pardons, which is a separate legal concept from commutation (as discussed below in section 8).3

 People seeking a sentence reduction must submit an application to the Board.
 Defendants may obtain applications from a warden at the Nevada Department of Corrections.
 (The application will probably be similar to this one from 2017.)